 - Questions about the course?
 Email email@example.com

 About the course

-This 4.5-week online course provides an opportunity for you to build your knowledge about permaculture and ecological design.
+This course provides an opportunity for you to build your knowledge about permaculture and ecological design.
 Permaculture gardens, farms, and backyards balance the provision of human needs with improvement of local ecosystem health.
 Participants will explore the content through videos, readings, and activities and complete portions of design for a site of their choosing.